Date and time literals declare date, time, or timestamp values in an SQL expression.

 For example, suppose a column is defined as DATE with a format of ' YY/MM/DD '.
 If the value ' 97/12/31 ' is encountered as a character literal assigned to a DATE column, the process works just as it did prior to the introduction of ANSI DateTime formats because the character literal is implicitly cast to the DATE format.

-Unless explicitly stated, this section only discusses ANSI DateTime literals.
+Unless explicitly stated, this chapter only discusses ANSI DateTime literals.